davidcereal/dberger1989.github.io/_posts/2016-06-21-p-values-and-bayes.markdown

 ## But what about real life?

 Excellent point.
-In our original question, we didnt have the probability that any random coin was weighted (the percent of all coins that were weighted).
+In our original question, we didnt have the probability that any random coin was unfair (the percent of all coins that were weighted).
 We also didn't have the degree to which a coin being weighted would determine the coin being heads (.75 probability).

-So how could I determine the probability that a coin which turns up 22/30 times is weighted?
+So how could I determine the probability that a coin which turns up 21/30 times is weighted without knowing these things in advance?

-The key is to know whether you're in the Coin Flipping Olympics or the Mos Eisley cantina.
+The key is to know whether you're in the Galactic Coin Flipping Olympics or the Mos Eisley cantina.
 If the experiment were conducted in the former, you might have guessed the probability of the coin being rigged to be pretty low, perhaps .05, in which case the equation would be:

 $$ \color{RubineRed}{0.7084} \color{black}= \frac{ \color{BlueGreen}{(.99)}\color{purple}{(.05)} } { \color{BlueGreen}{(.99)}\color{purple}{(.05)} + \color{orange}{(.0214)}\color{orangered}{(.95)} } $$